benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 # Notes and caveats

 ## Changing the shell interpreter
 This software has been developed for Bash.
 If you want to run it in a different shell (for whatever reason), then you need to change "bash" in the very first line to the name of your preferred shell.
-A warning will be issued and a slower compatibility mode used for shells other than Bash.
+This assumes that your preferred shell interpreter can correctly run scripts with Bash syntax!
+By default, a warning will be issued and a slower compatibility mode used for shells other than Bash.
+Comment out/remove the corresponding command lines if you know what you are doing.

 ## Running v.net.models via QGIS Processing
 This works well in general, with a few quirks: